(This post contains affiliate links. Read my full disclosure.)

 You document these roles for each work package.
 It works fine like this too but it is limited in use for communications because it really only defines the responsibilities of the project manager, team manager, project assurance and project support roles.

-RACI and The PMBOK Guide – Sixth Edition
+RACI and The PMBOK Guide – Seventh Edition

 Tips and Tricks For Fantastic RACI Charts